JakeConway/JakeConway.github.io/_docs/commandlinetools.md

 ```
 docker ps
 ```
-To then copy a file from your local computer into the Docker container we can then use the following line of code:
+Once you've obtained the Container ID, the following line of code can be used to copy a file from your local computer into the Docker container:
 ```
 docker cp /local_path/file.txt $container_id:/path_in_container/file.txt
 ```